vinayak-tyagi/Learning_Projects/README.md

 - keras with TensorFlow
 - Numpy
 - NLTK
-- Some Inbuilt libraries in Pyhton
+- Some Inbuilt libraries in Python

 ## Machine Learning Techniques used are
 - Linear Regression